 Part of the difficulty in accepting the good news about trade is in our words.
 We too often talk about trade while using the vocabulary of war.
 In war, for one side to win, the other must lose.
 But commerce is not warfare.
 Trade is an economic alliance that benefits both countries.
 There are no losers, only winners.
 And trade helps strengthen the free world.

 Our peaceful trading partners are not our enemies; they are our allies.
 We should beware of the demagogs who are ready to declare a trade war against our friends—weakening our economy, our national security, and the entire free world—all while cynically waving the American flag.
 The expansion of the international economy is not a foreign invasion; it is an American triumph, one we worked hard to achieve, and something central to our vision of a peaceful and prosperous world of freedom.

 Whether it’s with Canada, Mexico, China, or other countries, trade offers opportunities for American businesses to sell to more customers, helps create good-paying jobs for American workers, and brings a cornucopia of products and services to American families.

 “Back in 1776, our Founding Fathers believed that free trade was worth fighting for,” President Reagan said.
-It’s still worth fighting for in 2017.
+It’s still worth fighting for.